kcheranev/algo-trading-platform/README.md

 ### 1. Add an Instrument

 - Register the trading instrument in the instrument directory.
-- Use the broker identifier (e.g., FIGI) obtained via the Tinkoff API.
+- Use the broker identifier obtained via the Tinkoff API.

 ### 2. Create Strategy Configuration